Styles

 },

-• Special Attributes: Some components hold styling states for states of the components, using the attributes listed below, altering them, will change how the component will look at different states:
+• Special Attributes: Some components hold styling states for states of the components.
+Altering the attributes listed below will change how the component will look in different states:

 {